2 hrs

 • Updating dbt docs

-• Implementing source, table, and column descriptions in .yml files
+• Implementing source, table, and column descriptions in yml files

 • Using macros to show model and data lineage on the DAG

-• Understanding environment’s connections
+• Understanding state

 Sample Questions